k3s-io/docs/docs/advanced/advanced.md

 K3s will generate config.toml for containerd in `/var/lib/rancher/k3s/agent/etc/containerd/config.toml`.

-For advanced customization for this file you can create another file called `config.toml.tmpl` in the same directory and it will be used instead.
+For advanced customization for this file you can create another file called `config.toml.tmpl` in the same directory, and it will be used instead.

 The `config.toml.tmpl` will be treated as a Go template file, and the `config.Node` structure is being passed to the template.
 See [this folder](https://github.com/k3s-io/k3s/blob/master/pkg/agent/templates) for Linux and Windows examples on how to use the structure to customize the configuration file.
+The config.Node golang struct is defined [here](https://github.com/k3s-io/k3s/blob/master/pkg/daemons/config/types.go#L37)

 ## NVIDIA Container Runtime Support